SyncSavings/integration-guide/docs/token-payload-structure.md

     - "accountancy-banking-and-finance"
     - "retail-and-wholesale"
     - "social-and-humanities-scientists"
   - **occupation**: The Saver’s specific job role or occupation.
-This is a very long enum of possible values (e.g., "marketer", "software-engineer", "nurse").
+This is a very long enum of possible values (e.g. "marketer", "software-engineer", "nurse").
 The full list of values can be provided upon request.
   - **status**: The Saver's employment status.
 Allowed values:
     - "employed"
     - "retired"
     - "self-employed"
     - "unemployed"
   - **income**: Details of the Saver's income:
-    - **currency**: The currency of the Saver's income in ISO 4217 format (e.g., "GBP").
+    - **currency**: The currency of the Saver's income in ISO 4217 format (e.g. "GBP").
     - **value**: The monetary value of the Saver's income.
 - **sourceOfFunds**: The nature of the money being used to fund the bank account.
 Allowed values include:
   - "gambling-or-lottery"